BSData/argatoria/README.md

 ## I'd just like to contact you ##

-Try Argatoria Discord and drop us a line on International #chat channel, you'll probabily not get an answer regarding these files on BattleScribe Discord
+Try Argatoria Discord and drop us a line on International #chat channel, you won't get an answer regarding these files on BattleScribe Discord

 ## Links ##